An epicurean adventure to: South Africa

 Assemble the pudding

-- Serve warm with a generous helping of custard, whipped cream or vanilla ice cream.
+- Serve with a generous helping of custard, whipped cream or vanilla ice cream.

 Notes

-Use softened butter and a room-temperature egg for the pudding.
+Use softened butter and room-temperature eggs for the pudding.
 This ensures they blend seamlessly with other ingredients.Mind the dish size

 Ensure your baking dish is not overly large.
 Using a dish that's just the right size prevents the pudding from dipping excessively in the centre.
 Slight dips are characteristic of Malva puddings, but too large a dish can exaggerate this effect.Whip it good

-To achieve a good texture, beat the sugar, butter, egg and jam mixture for a minimum of 5 minutes until it becomes exceptionally light and creamy.
-Whipping in air during this step contributes to the pudding's fluffiness.Adjust sauce consistency if needed
+To achieve a good texture, beat the sugar, butter, eggs and jam mixture for a minimum of 3 minutes until it becomes light and creamy.
+Whipping in air during this step contributes to the pudding's fluffiness.Pour when hot

 Please keep in mind that the nutritional information provided below is calculated by a third party and we cannot guarantee the accuracy.
 We try our best to give you the most accurate information, but we do not take responsibility for errors that may be present.
 Also, the nutritional value of the recipe may change depending on the exact brands and products used.
 We recommend that you consult with a qualified healthcare professional or registered dietitian for personalised advice on your dietary needs.